Skip to main content

 goldsky turbo logs my-pipeline --timestamps

-Use --follow to monitor your pipeline in real-time, especially useful when debugging or watching data flow through transforms.
+Use -f / --follow to monitor your pipeline in real-time, especially useful when debugging or watching data flow through transforms. --follow is supported for streaming deployments; Job-mode pipelines emit their logs up to completion and then terminate (the pipeline is auto-deleted 1 hour after termination).

 Inspecting live data